 - Communication between vehicles.
 Some segments of the race have limited cell phone coverage.
-Make a list of all cell phone numbers and be sure that cell phone batteries are fully charged.
+Make a list of all cell phone numbers and be sure that everyone brings a cell phone charger.
 Some providers will get better service than others so try to have a variety of carriers.
-We also recommend the use of two-way radios. - What to do if runners get to an exchange and the next runner isn't there. - What to do if a runner and/or vehicle gets lost. - o Where to get gas. - o Where to eat.
+We also recommend the use of two-way radios. - o What to do if runners get to an exchange and the next runner isn't there. - What to do if a runner and/or vehicle gets lost. - Where to get gas. - Where to eat.
 What types of food and drink to bring along. - What types of clothing and equipment everyone should bring.
-Weather is uncertain; be prepared for hot and cold weather extremes as well as rainy weather. - Resting for the off Van. - What to do in the event of an emergency. - Running at night. - What starting time to request.
+Weather is uncertain; be prepared for hot and cold weather extremes as well as rainy weather. - o Running at night, and if anyone is willing to run extra miles as a run pacer. - What start time to request.

-1.E) Starting times
+1.E) Start Times

-Starting times are based on accurate pace predictions, so it is critical for a successful event that each runner has an accurate 10K pace in their profile.
+Start times are based on accurate pace predictions, so it is critical for a successful event that each runner has an accurate 10K pace in their profile when the captain is ready to submit start time requests.
 Teams that misrepresent their pace will be penalized.
 These predictions are critical to a successful event and will allow us to place teams in starting slots that create the least amount of congestion on the course.
-To request a start time, captains need to do the following: 1.
+To request start time preferences, captains need to do the following: 1.
 Log into your account, 2.
-Access your team's profile page, 3.
+Access your team's profile page and ensure all paces are present and accurate, 3.
 Click the 'Request Start Time' button (this button will not appear until start time requests open, see page 6 for date).